 As an independent filmmaker and a hula dancer, Lisette Marie Flanary creates documentary films that celebrate a modern renaissance of the hula dance and Hawaiian culture.
-She is the writer, producer, and director of Lehua Films and her first feature documentary, AMERICAN ALOHA: HULA BEYOND HAWAIʻI, received a CINE Golden Eagle Award when it aired on the critically acclaimed P.O.V. series on PBS in 2003.
+She is the writer, producer and director of Lehua Films and her first documentary, AMERICAN ALOHA: Hula Beyond Hawaiʻi received a CINE Golden Eagle Award when it aired on the critically acclaimed P.O.V. series on PBS in 2003.

-Lisette directed the feature-length documentary film, ONE VOICE, produced by Pacific Islanders in Communications and Juniroa Productions, which follows the young song directors at the Kamehameha Schools Song Contest celebrating the revitalization of the Hawaiian language through music.
-It was nominated for an Emerging Director Award at the Los Angeles Asian Pacific Film Festival in 2010 and won Audience Awards for Best Documentary at the Hawaiʻi International Film Festival, the San Diego Asian Film Festival, and the San Francisco International Asian Film Festival in 2011.
-ONE VOICE received a limited theatrical release in Hawaiʻi and Japan in 2011 and broadcast nationally on PBS in 2012.
-In 2016, ONE VOICE was a 25 in 25 Honoree celebrating the 25th anniversary of Pacific Islanders in Communications.
+She also directed the documentary feature, ONE VOICE, which follows the young song directors at the Kamehameha Schools Song Contest.
+It was nominated for an Emerging Director Award at the Los Angeles Asian Pacific American Film Festival in 2010 and won Audience Awards for Best Documentary at the Hawai’i International Film Festival, the San Diego Asian Film Festival, and the San Francisco International Asian American Film Festival in 2011.
+Executive produced by Pacific Islanders in Communications and Juniroa Productions, ONE VOICE was theatrically released in Hawaiʻi and Japan in August 2011 and broadcast nationally on PBS in 2012.